monosoul/rabbitmq-website/site/tutorials/tutorial-two-dotnet.md

 long time.

 Message acknowledgments are turned on by default.
-In previous examples we explicitly turned them off by setting the `noAck` ("no manual acks") parameter to `true`.
+In previous examples we explicitly turned them off by setting the `autoAck` ("automatic acks") parameter to `true`.
 It's time to remove this flag and send a proper acknowledgment from the worker, once we're done with a task.